Captain Cook's Landing Place

 June/July is the best time to see humpback whales in this area as they migrate to warmer waters, and Cape Solander is a terrific lookout to get a glimpse of these majestic ocean giants.

-- Cape Solander Head to one of Sydney's best whale watching spots.
-Cape Solander, located in the Kurnell section of Kamay Botany Bay National Park is an unbeatable lookout during whale watching season.
+- Cape Solander Cape Solander lookout is located in the Kurnell section of Sydney's Kamay Botany Bay National Park.

 - Kurnell Visitor Centre Kurnell Visitor Centre is a one-stop shop for tourist information in Kamay Botany Bay National Park, near Cronulla in southern Sydney.
 Visit for maps, history, advice and exhibitions.